hove-io/navitia/documentation/rfc/frequency_vehicle_journey.md

 # Frequency Vehicle Journeys

-The GTFS specification refers to [`frequencies.txt`](https://gtfs.org/reference/static#frequenciestxt) that represents trips wich operate on regular headways.<br/>
+The GTFS specification refers to [`frequencies.txt`](https://gtfs.org/reference/static#frequenciestxt) that represents trips which operate on regular headways.<br/>
 This RFC describes how kraken works with it.

-In first, `frequencies.txt` file is readed by *fusio2ed*.
+At first, `frequencies.txt` file is read by *fusio2ed*.
 For each line, a stop time list is created from *start_time* to *end_time* with a step of *headway_secs* for a given `trip_id`.
 Example:

 *frequencies.txt*